Function-spacer-lipid Kode construct: Koded solutions

 These are solutions containing FSL Kode constructs where the construct will exist as a clear micellular dispersion.
 FSL-GB3 as a solution/gel has been used to inhibit HIV infection and to neutralise Shiga toxin.
 FSL blood group A as a solution has been used to neutralise circulating antibodies in a mouse model and allow incompatible blood group A (murine kodecytes) transfusion.
 This model experiment was used to demonstrate the potential of FSLs to neutralise circulating antibody and allow for incompatible blood transfusion or organ transplantation.

 Koded surfaces

 All FSL Kode constructs disperse in water and are therefore compatible with inkjet printers.
 FSL constructs can be printed with a standard desktop inkjet printer directly onto paper to create immunoassays.
 An empty ink cartridge is filled with an FSL construct and words, barcodes, or graphics are printed.
 A Perspex template is adhered to the surface to create reaction wells.
 The method is then a standard EIA procedure, but blocking of serum is not required and undiluted serum can be used.
 A typical procedure is as follows: add serum, incubate, wash by immersion, add secondary EIA conjugate, incubate, wash, add NBT/BCIP precipitating substrate and stop the reaction when developed by washing (Fig. 9).
-The end result is stable for years.
+The result is stable for years.